dfinity/interface-spec/spec/index.md

 -   `/subnet/<subnet_id>/metrics` (blob)

      A list of subnet wide metrics related to this subnet's current usage and/or performance.
-It can be a CBOR encoded struct containing a set of metrics, like number of canisters on subnet, memory used by the subnet, cycles burned by the subnet etc.
+The metrics are a CBOR map with the following fields:

+     - `num_canisters` (`nat`): The number of canisters on this subnet.
+     - `canister_state` (`nat`): The total state taken by canisters on this subnet in bytes.
+     - `consumed_cycles` (`nat`): The total number of cycles consumed by canisters on this subnet.
+     - `update_transactions` (`nat`): The total number of transactions processed on this subnet.

 :::note